3b1b/3Blue1Brown.com/content/lessons/2016/inscribed-rectangle-problem/index.md

 Matching points along opposite edges of the square both correspond to the same pair of points on the loop.
 To represent this faithfully, we need to glue together the edges of the square as indicated by the arrows.
 {{< /figure >}}

-If you bend this square to perform the gluing, first rolling it into a cylinder to glue the left and right edges, then gluing the ends of the cylinder, which represent the top and bottom edges, we get a torus (better known as the surface of a doughnut).
+If you bend this square to perform the gluing, first rolling it into a cylinder to glue the left and right edges, then gluing the ends of the cylinder, which represent the top and bottom edges, we get a torus, the surface of a doughnut.

 {{< figure image="roll-into-torus.png" video="roll-into-torus.mp4" >}}
 When the square is wrapped up and its edges glued together following the arrows, it becomes a torus.